Jerdph/DAT_SF_13/project/dat_project.md

 * Why you chose this project

-### April 20: Preliminary Data Exploration Results and Analysis Plan

-What data have you gathered, and how did you gather it?
-What steps have you taken to explore the data?
-Which areas of the data have you cleaned, and which areas still need cleaning?
-What insights have you gained from your exploration?
-Will you be able to answer your question with this data, or do you need to gather more data (or adjust your question)?
-How might you use modeling to answer your question?

-Example:
-* I've created visualizations and numeric summaries to explore how survivability differs by passenger characteristic, and it appears that gender and class have a large role in determining survivability.
-* I estimated missing values for age using the titles provided in the Name column.
-* I created features to represent "spouse on board" and "child on board" by further analyzing names.
-* Since I'm predicting a binary outcome, I plan to use a classification method such as logistic regression to make my predictions.

 ### April 26: First Draft Due

 Zip up all files relevant to your project, and email them to Chetan.
 Your peers and instructors will provide feedback, according to [these guidelines](peer_review_guidelines.md).